alcestide/Dotfiles/README.md

 - X11 Miscellaneous Configurations
 - Bash scripts to manage monitors, keyboard layouts and wallpapers

-Included several of the **wallpapers** I use on most of my machines.
 ### Screenshots <a name="screenshots"> </a>

 ![2024-03-21_18-58](https://github.com/alcestide/Dotfiles/assets/106203061/0a39f29d-eb1d-4624-aa3a-d400b0fb42ac)